 Most people who travel to Myanmar seek out Shwedagon’s golden pagodas or Bagan’s mesmerizing hot air balloons, but Southern Inle Lake renders an off-the-beaten-path respite from the typical tourist track.
 More authentic than the lake’s northern edge, travelers who make the extra trek are immersed in the local lives of Myanmar’s “long neck” Padaung tribes.

 Iceland gets all the attention, and therefore all the tourists.
 Plan your northern adventure to Greenland instead and embark on an isolated expedition into uncharted territory.
+It’s one of the best places to travel in September, before it gets too cold to be enjoyable.
 An enormous island with very few roads, you may find your preferred mode of transportation to be boats, helicopters and of course, dog sleds.

 If vast savannahs and wondrous wildlife are the heart of Kenya, then the country’s gracious people are its soul.
 As Africa’s leading pioneer of sustainable tourism and a mecca of cultural experiences, anyone who’s traveled to Kenya will agree that interacting with the nomadic Maasai tribe is just as memorable as spotting a lion on safari.

 A pint-sized country completely landlocked by Italy, San Marino could easily be mistaken for the Tuscan countryside if it weren’t for the lack of tourists.
 The little-visited country has no airport or train station, but those who cross its borders find themselves engulfed in a peaceful green oasis of wineries, charming medieval streets and unbelievable views from the top of Monte Titano.
 Fall is lovely there, making it one of the best places to travel in September.